 You may choose any physician, chiropractor, psychologist or podiatrist licensed in the State of Wisconsin to provide reasonable and necessary treatment to cure and relieve the effects of your injury.

 If not satisfied with your first selection, you may change your medical provider once.
-Please notify UW–Madison’s Worker’s Compensation Coordinator of any change in your medical provider.
+Please notify UW–Madison’s Worker’s Compensation of any change in your medical provider.
 Simultaneous treatment by two doctors is not permitted, nor is a third choice of physician unless referred by your primary doctor.

 Provide all medical slips excusing you from work to your supervisor, Divisional HR Representative, or Divisional Disability Representative (DDR).
 It is important to keep your supervisor updated on your work status if you miss any work time due to work-related injury or illness.